apluslms/a-plus-rst-tools/README.md

 ### 2. Feedback questionnaire

 A feedback questionnaire is almost like a graded questionnaire.
 When the `feedback` option is set, the questionnaire uses the feedback category and CSS class by default.
-The options `chapter-feedback`, `weekly-feedback`, `appendix-feedback`, and `course-feedback` use a different CSS class (with the same name as the option).
+Feedback questionnaires always grant full points if all of the required questions are answered.
+The questionnaire options `chapter-feedback`, `weekly-feedback`, `appendix-feedback`, and `course-feedback` use a different CSS class (with the same name as the option).
 If points are not specified, they are set to zero.
-The `feedback` option can be set only to the last questionnaire of the RST file.
+The `feedback` option can be set only to one questionnaire in an RST file because the exercise key is then hardcoded to `feedback`.

 The freetext questions are not expected to have a model solution, in essence the body of the freetext question will be shown as the question instructions.